Geemoney24/Artillery/README.txt

 How To:
 The tank on the left always goes first.
-To aim tap to the left or the right of the active Tank.
+To aim tap drag your finger on the screen
-To fire tap the active tank.
+To fire tap anywhere